easyas12pc/easyas12pc.github.io/_posts/2013-01-25-Creating-your-own-site-on-wordpress-dot-com.md

 alt="Easy as 1 2 PC Facebook Page">
 {% endhighlight %}

+In order to open the link in a new tab or window, depending on which browser is used to access the site, we use the following addition to the a href .
 {% highlight html %}
 target="_blank"
 {% endhighlight %}

-Opens the link in a new tab or window depending on which browser is used to access the site.

 Take care not to make any changes unless it is between quotation marks otherwise it will show as text on the page instead of this:
 <div align="center"><a href="http://www.facebook.com/easyas12pc"> <img src="http://easyguideto.files.wordpress.com/2013/01/facebook40.png" alt="Easy as 1 2 PC Facebook Page" /></a></div>